zvr/spdx-3-spec/docs/index.md

-# The Software Package Data Exchange® (SPDX®) Specification Version 3.0-DRAFT
+# The System Package Data Exchange® (SPDX®) Specification Version 3.0

-Copyright © 2010-2023 Linux Foundation and its Contributors.
+Copyright © 2010-2024 Linux Foundation and its Contributors.

 This work is licensed under the
+Community Specification License 1.0 (Community-Spec-1.0).
+Pre-existing portions of this work from copyright holders who have not subsequently contributed under the Community-Spec-1.0 are provided under Creative Commons Attribution License 3.0 Unported (CC-BY-3.0).
-Creative Commons Attribution License 3.0 Unported (CC-BY-3.0) and the Community specification License 1.0, both reproduced in their entirety in annexes herein.
+Copies of these licenses are reproduced in their entirety herein.

 With thanks to
 Adam Cohn,
+Adolfo García Veytia,
 Alan Tse,
 Alexios Zavras,
 Andrew Back,
 Ann Thornton,
+Armin Tänzer,
+Arthit Suriyawongkul,
 Basil Peace,
 Bill Schineller,
 Bradlee Edmondson,
+Brandon Lum,
 Bruno Cornec,
 Ciaran Farrell,
 Daniel German,